Mas Oyama: Public demonstrations

 Oyama devised the 100-man kumite which he went on to complete three times in a row over the course of three days.

 He was also known for fighting bulls bare-handed.
 He battled 52 bulls over the course of his lifetime, supposedly cutting off the horns of several and killing three instantly with one strike, earning him the nickname of "Godhand".

 Oyama is said to have had many matches with professional wrestlers during his travels through the United States.

 Later years

-In 1946, Oyama married a Japanese woman, Oyako Chiyako (1926-2006) and had three children with her.
+In 1946, Oyama married a Japanese woman, Chiyako Oyako (1926-2006) and had three children with her.
 In the late 1960s, Oyama and Chiyako were having marital problems and decided to separate, and Chiyako, who did not want her husband to start seeing other women, arranged for a Korean woman and family friend named Sun-ho Hong to become Oyama's companion for some time.
 With Hong, Oyama had three more children and he would remain romantically involved with both Hong and Chiyako until the end of his life.

 Later in life, Oyama suffered from osteoarthritis.
 Despite his illness, he never gave up training.
 He held demonstrations of his karate, which included breaking objects.

 Oyama wrote over 80 books in Japanese and some were translated into other languages.